Emily3403/isisdl/README.md

 Version 0.2

-**This is Version 0.2!
-Currently it is *not* stable but improves downloading**

 # Features

 - Downloads all Material from all courses of your ISIS page.
+- Efficient and dynamic checksum computing for a very good file recognition.
 - You can whitelist / blacklist courses with a given course ID.
-[TODO]
 - Multithreaded: A fixed number of threads can be selected at start time.
 - Compatibility: This library will run with any python interpreter that is >= 3.8.

+Binary functionality:

+- Building of checksums from existing files.
 - Automatic unpacking of archives.
-- Efficient and dynamic checksum computing for a very good file recognition.

 ## TL;DR

-Use this library instead of `isia-tub`.
+1. Use this library instead of `isia-tub`.
 It provides a superset of features while having improved performance.

-Install using `pip install isis_dl`.
+2. Install using `pip install isis_dl`.
 For a manual installation clone this repository and `pip install .`
+3. For a detailed explanation of Command-Line flags please run `isisdl -h`.

-The first time you run the program you will be prompted if you want to save your password.
+4. The first time you run the program you will be prompted if you want to save your password.
 Look at section encryption for more details.

-I am planning  on moving a big portion of the documentation to a dedicated doc site.

 [comment]: <> (TODO: Hyperref)